tkoyama010/awesome-python-data-visualization/CONTRIBUTING.md

   - [Updating your Pull Request](#updating-your-pull-request)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# Contribution Guidelines

-Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
-By participating in this project you agree to abide by its terms.

 ## Adding something to an awesome list